vacuumlabs/cardano-hw-cli/docs/pool-registration.md

 --mainnet
 ```

-creates a reward address, where all the pool rewards will go.
+This creates a reward address, where all the pool rewards will go.
 Pool operator must then manually distribute these rewards between all the pool owners, if there are multiple of them.

 The staking key (`owner-stake.vkey`) can either be managed from cardano-cli or cardano-hw-cli, and of course, the corresponding CLI then should be used to sign the transaction to withdraw the respective rewards.